nalply/depprop/README.md

 #Dependent Javascript properties

 Define dependent JavaScript properties for Meteor.
 It's like Sessions.

-Create a property on an object.
-It is reactive if you use the prefix (the dollar sign), but it is not if you omit the prefix. `object.$prop` is reactive, and `object.prop` is the same value, but the access is not reactive.
+The property is reactive if you use the prefix (the dollar sign), but it is not if you omit the prefix. `object.$prop` is reactive, and `object.prop` is the same but non-reactive.

+Reactivity can be hard to debug.
+It helps if one sees immediately where reactive accesses happen.
+The prefix is conspicuous and indicates reactive accesses easily.
+See below to use a different prefix.

 ###Status